 Arriving by plane

-Lucerne is easiest to reach from Zurich International Airport (ZRH) which has by far the most international connections compared to the two alternatives EuroAirport Basel Mulhouse (BSL) and Airport Bern-Belp (BRN).
+Lucerne is easiest to reach from Zurich International Airport (ZRH), which has by far the most international connections compared to the two alternatives: EuroAirport Basel Mulhouse (BSL) and Airport Bern-Belp (BRN).

 Zurich airport handles around 700 flights a day going to over 170 destinations worldwide.
-You can find ATMs and switzerlandinfo desks at arrival 1 and arrival 2 just after you pass customs.
+You can find ATMs and switzerlandinfo desks at arrivals 1 and arrivals 2 just after you pass customs.
 There is a big public shopping area with most shops open from 08:00 - 21:00 and free Wi-fi for the first 2 hours, just connect your device to ’ZurichAirport’ and follow the instructions in your browser.

 Arriving by trainLucerne's main train station is right in the centre of town, with the lake and the KKL to one side and the old town just a few minutes' walk away.
 International and domestic connections leave and arrive here.
-At the station you will find ticket offices, the tourist information as well as shopping.
-Buses and taxis leave just in front the station.
+At the station you will find ticket offices, tourist information as well as shopping.
+Buses and taxis depart just in front the station.
 Of the suburban train stations, the one at the Transport Museum (Verkehrshaus) is most likely to interest you.

 Arriving by carThe Swiss motorway A2 connects Lucerne to the Gotthard and Italy to the south and Bern to the north, the motorway A14 comes from Zurich.
 This makes getting to Lucerne by car easy, but parking is scarce and expensive.
-For overnight parking you can try finding a slot in the so-called blue zone in residential areas - parking there is free from 19:00 - 08:00, indicate your arrival time on your parking disk.
+For overnight parking you can try finding a spot in the so-called blue zone in residential areas - parking there is free from 19:00 - 08:00, indicate your arrival time on your parking disk.
 In car parks parking costs approx. 20 - 50Sfr a day.

 Driving in Switzerland is generally easy.
 If you’re using the motorways you have to buy a vignette for 40Sfr (available at petrol stations and post offices).
 Remember that pedestrians on zebra-crossings without traffic lights always have right of way, as do trams.
 Cars must have their headlights switched on at all times.